 If starting with frozen lobster tails, while the lobster tails are defrosting, prepare the hazelnut brown butter sauce.

-3 To the remaining brown butter, add the chopped hazelnuts, parsley, shallots, lemon zest and salt.
+3 Complete the sauce: To the remaining brown butter, add the chopped hazelnuts, parsley, shallots, lemon zest and salt.
 Set aside.

-6 When the lobster tails are done, remove from oven and place on serving plates.
+6 Serve with browned butter hazelnut sauce: When the lobster tails are done, remove from oven and place on serving plates.
 Spoon the browned butter hazelnut sauce over the lobster meat of the lobster tails to serve.